Sunday, December 31, 2017

 I was thinking that the one thing in this era I can't stand about restaurants are the ones that do not bother with communicating their menu.
 By that, I mean that they do not update or do not manage the update of what's currently cooking.
 While I hold no such grievance against Brasserie Gavroche (yet!), they messed up their menu update which resulted in us being here today.
 An update they made that was suppose to come in next month.
 According to them that is.

-Brasserie Gavroche, saucisson
+Brasserie Gavroche, black truffle saucisson

 Since we were here, we decided to just eat here.
 We liked their food anyway.
 One of their current specials was a saucisson with black truffle and a thin Parmigiano Reggiano crust.
 So thin you would barely notice that it was there.
 But there was a mild trailing aftertaste of the cheese amid the saltiness.
 Not bad.
 We stuffed ourselves with an extra basket of bread because of this.